Vanishing (2024)

 Based on research and interviews with former miners, author and director Sanja Mitrović writes a play for the Ruhr area and stages it at Schauspiel Dortmund.

-Saint Prada (2022)
+Holy Prada (2022)

 Ritual between criticism and celebration of the world of fashion Through the story of the fashion industry, the project explores the phenomenon of market and contemporary capitalism, placing the focus on the processes of production and consumption.
 From workers to the members of the jet set, Saint Prada explores the destinies of people who lead mutually different lives marked by unequal status and possibilities.